Chocolate-cake-filled-with-strawberries-and-cream

 Social and cultural blunders are all too common.

-This inclusive language was welcomed by LGBTQ supporters.
-But caused many women — the largest section of their market — to say they felt they were being erased.
-And from the responses on Twitter, this seemed like a misstep that could have cost Superdrug customers.
+But it caused many women — the largest section of their market by far — to say they felt they were being erased.
+And, from the responses on Twitter, it seemed like a serious misstep that would cost Superdrug valuable customers.

 9. Choose your causes wisely